 Information for Missouri courts is available here.

-UPDATE: Johnson County Family Law Courts have confirmed our interpretation and provided the additional guidance below (which we anticipate other Kansas courts will follow).
-Cass County Missouri has also issued a similar order regarding parenting time, and we expect other Missouri courts will follow.
+Johnson County Family Law Courts have provided the guidance below (which we anticipate other Kansas courts will follow).
+Cass County, Missouri has also issued a similar order regarding parenting time, and we expect other Missouri courts will follow.
 Parents should follow their regular parenting time schedule as closely as possible and work together as necessary, with certain exceptions.

 Paragraph 11 on Page 3 of Johnson County AO 20-06 states: “All in supervised visitation or exchange in any family law case previously court-ordered to be conducted by court personnel or a third-party provider is suspended until further order of this Court.
 The judge ordering supervised visitation may permit the use of remote supervised visitation.
 Exchanges shall still occur without regard for the suspension of supervised exchange programming.
 Exchanges are to occur in another safe manner, such as: alternate agreed exchange supervisors, safe public place exchanges, curbside exchanges, or the use of online check-in tools.
 This Order does not affect any other parenting plans.”